Qumulo/docs/shift-from-s3.md

 ## Using the Qumulo CLI to Copy Files and Manage Relationships
-This section describes how you can use the Qumulo CLI to copy files from Amazon S3 to a Qumulo cluster, review Shift relationship details, abort a running copy, repeat a completed copy, and delete a relationship.
+This section describes how you can use the Qumulo CLI to copy files from Amazon S3 to a Qumulo cluster, review Shift relationship details, abort a running copy job, repeat a completed copy job, and delete a relationship.

 ### Copying Files from Amazon S3 Using the Qumulo CLI
 To copy files, use the `replication_create_object_relationship` command and specify the following: